Department of Public Works

 The Village sweeps nearly 18.74 miles of Village streets twice weekly.
 If at all possible, the Village will sweep three days a week or on an “as needed” basis.
 The street-sweeper operates by spreading a thin layer of water under the rotating brushes before sweeping debris into a large hopper under the machine.
 To prevent potentially icy conditions, street cleaning is temporarily suspended each winter, when temperatures traditionally drop below freezing.

 The DPW begins planning for winter weather months well in advance.
-Equipment must be serviced, vehicles inspected and supplies ordered to ensure readiness for the first flake – or the first icy downpour of freezing rain.
+Equipment is serviced, vehicles inspected and supplies ordered to ensure readiness for the first flake – or the first icy downpour of freezing rain.

 As in other municipalities, public safety determines the priority for snow removal in the Village.
 Clearing and salting efforts focus first on major roads.
 Streets that are narrow, steep or shaded receive special attention, as do those streets scheduled for collection services.
 Please be patient and allow sufficient time for snow operations to be implemented.
 Your safety and well-being are our highest concern.